feral-dot-io/leptos-chartistry/docs/developers.md

     - Add "tend to centre" cursor

 - 0.2 bump:
-    - non_exhaustive on all structs with public fields
     - Tooltip.class + possibly elsewhere
     - Move Tooltip.show_x_ticks to TickLabels
     - Consider removing anything that can be controlled exclusively by CSS